top of page

 'Global wildlife populations have plummeted by 69% on average since 1970.
 The staggering rate of decline is a severe warning that the rich biodiversity that sustains all life on our planet is in crisis, putting every species at risk – including us.'

-WWF GLOBAL GOAL Two
+WWF Global Goal Two

 We are striving to halt species extinction caused by human activity, with wildlife populations stable or increasing.
 To achieve this, we need to end illegal over-exploitation and trade, sustainably use legally taken wildlife and wildlife products, reduce conflicts between people and wildlife, minimise incidental capture, and reduce the threat to wildlife caused by invasive species.